 1. First Sync needs to learn addresses of tracker and relay servers.
 For that it must be able download and parse sync.conf file.
 Discovery of tracker and relay IPs:

-- HTTP, port 80: access to config file https://config.resilio.com/sync.conf via DNS name.
+- HTTPS, port 80: access to config file https://config.resilio.com/sync.conf via DNS name.

-2. Once tracker and relay are known, Sync must be able to connect to tracker so as to communicate its own IP address (public and local) to it and learn IP addresses of other peers from it.
+2. Once tracker and relay are known, Sync must be able to connect to tracker so as to communicate its own IP address (public and local) and the list of shares it has and learn IP addresses of other peers with same shares from it.

 - Connecting to the tracker server for automatic peer discovery: TCP and UDP, relevant port and addresses are here